Property Management Blog

 Failure By the Tenant to Move Out After Their Lease Agreement Has Expired

 A rental agreement runs for a specific period of time.
-After this lease period, the tenant must either move out or seek the landlord’s permission to extent the lease and continue living in the rental property.
+After this lease period, the tenant must either move out or seek the landlord’s permission to extend the lease agreement and continue living in the rental property.
 When a tenant receives a notice of eviction, they should also look to move out or risk an eviction suit filed by the landlord.

 Violation of Habitability Codes